NUS LKY

 Introduction to Public Policy

-Students will learn the basics about how to understanding societal problem to be addressed, using problem trees to understand causes and effects (e.g. poverty, poor quality education, lack of digitalisation).
-They will then formulate some options to solve these problems and decide on a course of action.
+This first module introduces participants to the main functions of governments as part of public policy making through a series of guided short activities.
+As a starting point, students will learn the basics analytical tools to understanding social harmony, using problem trees to understand causes and effects (e.g. language, culture, economics).
+They will then formulate some options to solve these problems and suggest a course of action.
 Finally, they will discuss possible implementation challenges and the importance of evaluating the efficiency and effectiveness of policies.

 As a diverse and multi-cultural society, the Singapore government has paid particular attention to understanding to the various perspectives of different communities.
 This requires communicating and engaging with the population using effective strategies.
-This module focuses on the use of language in public policy communication from a strategic perspective, weaving in examples of policy communication in Singapore’s multicultural and multi-lingual society.
-Students will work on a hands-on project to develop a communication strategy for a topic of their choice, in preparation for the final session in this programme.
+This module focuses on three key themes: 1) Language policy, where the four official languages coexist in all matters of public policy; 2) Education policies supporting the language policy and 3) Media policy promoting the official languages.
+It weaves in examples of policy communication in Singapore’s multicultural and multi-lingual society.

 💡 We Make Sure You Internalise